LeticiaGS/LeticiaGS/README.md

 My name is Leticia Gomes 👩

 I am a Front-End developer in training, who has been graduated in computer technician in 2021 👩‍💻.
-I am studying Information Systems at IFC - Camboriú/SC.
+I am studying Information Systems at UEMG - Passos/MG.

 I am passionate about solving problems, learning new things and helping people around me.
 Always ready for new challenges and ready to face changes.